crossbario/iotcookbook/device/pi/components/buzzer/README.md

 > Replace `41f4b2fb` with the serial number of your Pi (`grep Serial /proc/cpuinfo`).

 You should see a Web page with buttons to control the piezo buzzer on your Pi.
+Pressing a button on the Web page will issue a WAMP remote procedure call to the `beep()` procedure exposed by the buzzer component running on the Pi.

+This demonstrates secure remote procedure calls from any browser based device to an embedded device running a Python/Docker component and possibly behind firewalls and NATs.

+> The buttons ("caller") and buzzers ("callees") of course can be required to be authenticated as well as authorized in production.

 ## API